 Dr. James R. Pinke Shelton, CT Cataract Surgeon

 Modern cataract surgery can provide patients with more than just distance vision.
-We now have special multifocal and accommodating lens implants that can provide a full range of vision – near, far, and in between.
+We now have advanced-technology multifocal lens implants that can provide a full range of vision – near, far, and in between.

-All three FDA approved implants will accomplish this in different ways.
-James R. Pinke, M.D. is specially trained in the use of all three types of implants and individualizes the choice of implants based on each patient’s personal needs.
+Dr. Pinke is specially trained in the use of all lens implants and individualizes the choice of implants based on each patient’s personal needs.

 What will happen during surgery?

 The natural lens is removed via an incision so small, it seals itself without the need for stitches.
 The cataract lens is gently removed using a delicate micro-surgical technique, called phacoemulsification.
 The permanent intra-ocular lens implant is gently inserted in place of the cataract that was removed.
 The procedure is fast, with virtually no discomfort, and vision is generally improved almost immediately.
 Most patients are thrilled with their dramatically improved ability to see near and far without glasses.

 What is Laser assisted cataract surgery?
 Am I a candidate for this procedure?